 For more information, see the Identity crime page.

 Exploitation of business structures

 The criminal exploitation of business structures involves the use of unlawful business practices, and both simple and complex business structures, to conceal the criminal infiltration of an industry.

 For more information, see the Exploitation of business structures page.

 Public sector corruption

 Public sector corruption refers to the misuse of public power or position with an expectation of undue private gain or advantage, for self or others.
-It may include instances of bribery, embezzlement, fraud, extortion, trading in influence, or perverting the course of justice.
+It may include bribery, embezzlement, fraud, extortion, trading in influence, or perverting the course of justice.

-For more information, view the Violence page.
+For more information, see the Violence page.